Pincer-org/Pincer/docs/README.md

 pip install pincer
 ```

-To install our version with Aiohttp Speedup do:
+To install our version with Aiohttp Speedup, use:

 ```sh
 pip install pincer[speed]